zarthur/CSCC-Fundamentals-Android-Notes/week_05/readme.md

 contract is such that the class won't change the methods and fields that other things depend on.
-A class also provides an *implementation* that consists of code that supports the interface including helper methods that assist exposed methods but probably should be publically-accessible themselves.
+A class also provides an *implementation* that consists of code that supports the interface including helper methods that assist exposed methods but probably should be publicly accessible themselves.
 Hiding the implementation details makes it easier to make changes to code - we only have to make sure that the interface remains the same to avoid breaking code that uses our classes but we are free to make modifications to the implementation.

-Java provided four levels of control for methods and fields: *public*, *protected*, *private*, and *package-private*.
+Java provides four levels of control for methods and fields: *public*, *protected*, *private*, and *package-private*.
 We can indicate that a method or field is *public*, *protected*, or *private* by prefixing the declaration with `public`, `protected`, or `private`.